Faldo says Tiger's problems more mental than physical

-“For me, this has been going on a while,” Faldo, now an analyst, said on Golf Channel after Woods finished 13-over for the third round at the Memorial tournament in Ohio.
+“For me, this has been going on a while,” Faldo said on Golf Channel after Woods finished 13-over for the third round at the Memorial tournament in Ohio.

 “Three Masters ago, I was on the (practice) range watching Tiger hit beautiful fades and draws.
 He was hitting the ball fabulously.
 (Then) he walks to the first tee, two snap hooks.